ooni/ooni.org/content/post/2025-media-censorship-in-india-and-pakistan/index.md

 ---
 title: "Information Controls in India and Pakistan During the May 2025 Conflict"
 description: "This report documents the censorship of news media projects in India and Pakistan during the 4-day armed conflict in May 2025.
 This report was created in collaboration with DRF (Digital Rights Foundation)."
-author: "Maria Xynou, Elizaveta Yachmeneva"
+author: "Digital Rights Foundation (DRF), Elizaveta Yachmeneva, Maria Xynou"
 date: "2025-08-27"
 tags: ["country-in", "country-pk", "censorship", "theme-news_media"]
 categories: ["report"]